 She shared Hugh has Asperger’s, a form of autism.
 Hugh is a brilliant astrophysicist and founder of Reasons to Believe (RTB).

 A few years ago, my daughter gave me a gift of an astronomy course with RTB.
 I had the privilege of sitting under Hugh’s teaching and his course had a huge impact on my life.

-It is easy to focus on a disability or limitation or feel defined by the past and allow that to become your identity.
+It’s easy to focus on a disability or limitation or to feel defined by the past and allow that to become your identity.

-It is also easy to focus on failure or the failure of a person who rubs you the wrong way or has wounded you in the past.
+It’s also easy to focus on failure, your own or the failure of a person who rubs you the wrong way or wounded you in the past.

 When Hugh was young, he developed a love for the heavens.
 As he turned his eyes upward, over time he learned the name of about 2,000 stars.
 Today, he can point those stars out, each by name.

 Hugh chose to lift his eyes to the heavens and stars became his focus.
 Years later he gave his life to Christ.
 Today, as a scientist, whose focus is Christ and the heavens – he has a powerful ministry as he speaks into lives of those who are interested in science or the stars.